gradle/gradle/design-docs/dependency-management.md

 This story also adds convenience mechanisms for obtaining all artifacts for an `ArtifactResolutionResult`, in addition to the existing way to get artifacts per component and query for artifact download failures.

-As well as providing a more convenient API for querying artifacts, this feature should allow us to replace the current implementation of `Configuration.getFiles()` with one that is not dependent on `ResolvedConfiguration`.

 ### User visible changes

 Download all artifact files for a configuration, failing if the graph could not be resolved: